Samsung Galaxy Watch release date, price, news and features

 Stress management is a new feature on the watch.
 It'll keep an eye on your heart rate, and if it's too high it'll give you a notification to sit down and have a breather.

-For fitness, the watch will automatically detect the workouts you're doing, plus there are many more including cycling, yoga and more.
+For fitness, the watch will automatically detect the workouts you're doing, with plenty of options including cycling, yoga and more.

 Samsung Galaxy Watch Bixby